 Determine the total count of industry credentials or certifications earned by students at the high school during the reported school year within each career cluster.
 Note that this is not an unduplicated count of students, as a student can complete more than one credential in the same school year.

 Collected and reported by:

-State Department of Education SCDE Office of Career and Technical Education and Student Transition Services
+SCDE Office of Career and Technical Education and Student Transition Services